DomtronVox/NodeJSIRCBot/Plugin_Dev.md

 # Plugin API
 ## Event Handling
-The bot object inharets from the node.js event emitter object.
+The bot object inherits from the node.js event emitter object.
 This means plugins can attach event listeners to the bot object (as shown above).
 Plugins can also emit their own events.

 To handle events the plugin needs to add listeners to the bot object.